 The Family Educational Rights and Privacy Act of 1974 (FERPA) protects the privacy of educational records, including financial aid application forms.
-FERPA does not allow colleges and universities to reveal parent financial information to the student.
+FERPA does not allow colleges and universities to reveal parent financial information to the student, without the written authorization from the parent.